The 38 Top Recruiting Software Tools Of 2019

-To narrow down the list, I’ve created this guide to the 28 top recruiting software tools of 2017 summarized in the infographic below.
+To highlight the best in the market, I’ve created this guide to the 38 top recruiting software tools of 2019.

-Job boards and job aggregators are a crucial part of the recruiting software ecosystem because applicants make up the biggest source of hires at 50%.
+Job boards and job aggregators are central to the recruiting ecosystem because direct applicants make up 48% of all hires.

-CareerBuilder is the second biggest source of external hires.
-Well-known for their recruiting and job seeker surveys, recent reports claim CareerBuilder is in talks to be sold to a private equity firm this year.
+- CareerBuilder is the second biggest source of external hires according to industry surveys.
+Well-known for their recruiter and job seeker surveys, CareerBuilder was sold to a private equity firm this year.
 How this will affect, if at all, its business model remains to be seen.